 Keywords: Urinary incontinence, urgency urinary incontinence, stress urinary incontinence, mixed urinary incontinence, overflow urinary incontinence

 At the end of medical school, the medical student will be able to:

-Urinary incontinence is a significant problem, affecting tens of millions of Americans.
+Urinary incontinence is a significant quality of life challenge, affecting tens of millions of patients, women and men.
 Patients may not report incontinence to their primary care providers due to embarrassment or misconceptions regarding treatment.
-Since incontinence is often treatable, it is imperative the health care professional be adept at identifying patients who might benefit from treatment.
-Since the treatment of incontinence varies depending on the etiology, the aim of evaluation is to identify the specific type of incontinence.
+Since incontinence is often treatable and can result in significant impairment in quality of life, it is imperative the health care professional be adept at identifying patients who might benefit from treatment.
+Treatment of urinary incontinence is dependent on the underlying type of incontinence.